 An exciting arranger, Dr. Espinoza has produced many arrangements for saxophone ensemble, quartet, and duet for saxophone and harp.
 These arrangements include Stravinsky’s Rite of Spring for saxophone ensemble, which was premiered by the Eastman Saxophone Project and experienced by over 20,000 viewers in three days via YouTube, Saint-Saëns’ Danse Macabre for saxophone ensemble, Borodin’s String Quartet No.2 for saxophone quartet, Saint-Saëns’ Fantaisie for Violin and Harp for saxophone and harp, as well as many others.

 A native of south Florida, Dannel Espinoza is the band program director at The Pine Crest School in Boca Raton, FL, as well as an active freelance saxophonist/bass clarinetist and maintains a private studio.
 Dr. Espinoza maintains a busy chamber and solo performing schedule.
 He completed his Doctor of Musical Arts in saxophone performance and literature with a minor in conducting at the Eastman School of Music in Rochester, NY; where he was also awarded the prestigious Performer’s Certificate.
 His Bachelors and Masters degrees were earned at Northern Arizona University, and Florida State University, respectively.
 His primary teachers include Jonathan Bergeron, Patrick Meighan and Chien-Kwan Lin.
-From 2011-2013 Dannel served on the faculty of The Pine Crest School in Boca Raton, FL, Florida Atlantic University in Boca Raton, FL and Roberts Wesleyan College in Rochester, NY, and served as teaching assistant at both Florida State University and the Eastman School of Music.
+Dr. Espinoza has served on the faculty of The Pine Crest School in Boca Raton, FL, Florida Atlantic University in Boca Raton, FL and Roberts Wesleyan College in Rochester, NY, and served as the teaching assistant at both Florida State University and the Eastman School of Music.